Yashgit1893/ASIC-Design-Class/README.md

 ![Screenshot from 2024-11-26 05-19-18](https://github.com/user-attachments/assets/c54011b0-2e18-4811-b3ae-c06cda4bb16a)

-Note : I had finished this assignment in time that is 3 days ago ( current date and time : 29-11-2024, 14:29 pm).
-I have made a change in one of the previous lab. i have attached a sceenshot of the latest lab assignment finished time for reference
+Note : I had finished this assignment in time that is 3 days ago ( current date and time : 29-11-2024, 17:15 pm).
+I have made change in one of the previous lab. i have attached a sceenshot of the latest lab assignment finished time for reference

 ![image](https://github.com/user-attachments/assets/8e5ba36b-e948-4d1b-80d7-31c13c0a4042)